 - Appearance: small rolled leaves, shaped like commas

-- Colour: dark green with a shiny appearance
+- Color: dark green with a shiny appearance

 - Scents: very aromatic, pronounced vegetal, pronounced fruit (berries, black fruits), marine (fich, crustaceans), with mint and white flower hints